djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 Once a good data mixture is identified and hyperparameters are tuned, training on more than one epoch (what was usually done in ablations) also lead to increased performance by a few percentage points; on LiveCodeBench v4, performance nearly doubled from epoch two to three.

 An interesting idea explored if whether the optimizers for pre/post-training should be the same.
 AdamW remains the default choice for both pre/post-training, and when tested with Muon, using the same optimiser still yielded the best performance.

+## preference optimization (PO)

+Because SFT is fundamentally a form of **imitation learning**, extremely large SFT datasets can be redundant due to diminshing gains or failure modes that aren't encapsulated in the data.
+Another useful signal is **preference**, i.e. which response, A or B, is preferred and enables model performance to scale beyond the limits of SFT alone.
+Also, less data is needed for preference optimization than SFT since the starting point is already strong.

+For generating preference datasets, there are a few methods:
+1. **Strong vs weak**: for fixed prompts $x$, strong model $S$ and weak model $W$, always prefer the stronger model's output $y_S$ over the weaker model's output $y_W$.
+This is easy to construct since the stronger model's output is reliably better.
+With methods like DPO, the difference between strong and weak responses can be enforced.
+2. **On-policy with grading**: using the same model and prompt, generate multiple candidate responses and have an external model (e.g. LLM-as-judges) that score responses using rubrics or verifiers that provides preference labels.
+This requires a well-calibrated and reliable LLM-as-judge, but also allows for ongoing bootstrapping of preference data.

+While preference optimization is generally thought as a medium to improve helpfulness or alignment, it can also teach models to reason better, like using strong-vs-weak preferences.

+There are typically three hyperparameters that affect training dynamics:
+1. **Learning rate**: when tested across sizes of being 2x to 200x smaller than the learning rate used in SFT, Zephyr7B found that using a 10x smaller lr provided best performance improvement, and SmolLM3 ended usinga 20x smaller lr (1e-6) to balance performance between `/think` and `/no_think` modes.
+2. **$\beta$**: ranging from 0 to 1, it controls whether to stay closer to the reference model (loss $\beta$) or closer to the preference data (higher $\beta$).
+If too large, it could erase capabilities from the SFT checkpoint, so $\beta$ values around 0.1 or higher are usually preferrable
+3. **preference dataset size**: when tested with sizes from 2k to 340k pairs, performance largely remained stable, although HuggingFace noted performance drops in extended thinking for datasets beyond 100k pairs.
+To that point. don't be afraid to create your own preference data, especially with how cheap inference has become.

+### algorithms

+Besides vanilla **DPO** ([direct preference optimization](https://arxiv.org/abs/2305.18290)), researchers have explored a variety of alternatives:
+1. **KTO** ([Kahneman-Tversky Optimization](https://arxiv.org/abs/2402.01306)): instead of pairs, KTOassigns updates based on whether a sample is labeled desirable/undesirable, taking ideas from human decision making along with a reference point $z_0$ and a reward-like log-ratio term.
+2. **ORPO** ([odds ratio preference optimization](https://arxiv.org/abs/2403.07691)): incorporates PO with with SFT via an integrated odds ratio term to the cross-entropy loss.
+This makes it more computationally efficient since there is no need to use a separate reference model that is used in DPO to compute $r_\theta(x,y)$.
+3. **APO** ([anchored preference optimization](https://arxiv.org/abs/2408.06266)): rather than just optimising the difference between $y^+$ and $y^-$ in DPO, **APO-zero** forces $y^+$ up and $y^-$ down while **APO-down** pushes both $y^+, y^-$ down (useful if the quality of $y^+$ is below that of the current model)

+HuggingFacefound that APO-zero had the best overall out-of-domain performance.